 Our team can give you more details about taxation and the option to obtain a New Zealand Business Number (NZBN), the unique identifier for your sole trade business.

-.
+Contact us if you want to set up a sole trader in NZ.
 We will guide you throughout the process, help you with information about taxation, and help you apply for and obtain any additional licenses that may be required for the type of business you plan on setting up.